fenago/data-analysis-pandas/lab_guides/lab_9.md

 build.
 A thorough exploration of the data is essential before attempting to build a model.

-Next, we learned how to prepare our data for use in machine learning models and the importance of splitting the data into training and testing sets before modeling.
 In order to prepare our data efficiently, we used pipelines in `scikit-learn` to package up everything from our preprocessing through our model.